tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - here, they describe a subset of human memory T<sub>H2</sub> cells confined to atopic (hypersensitivity reaction occurs in part of body not in contact with allergen) individuals that includes all allergen-specific T<sub>H2</sub> cells, denoted as T<sub>H2A</sub> cells, characterized by co-expression of CRTH2, CD49d, and CD161 and exhibit numerous functional attributes distinct from conventional T<sub>H2</sub> cells
  - transcriptome analysis reveals distinct pathway in initiation of pathogenic responses to allergen
  - elimination of these cells is indicative of clinical responses induced by immunotherapy
+# Association of antithyroglobulin antibodies with the development of thyroid dysfunction induced by nivolumab
+ - pre-existing thryoglobulin antibodies (TgAb) and elevated TSH (thyroid-stimulating hormone) associated with development of thyroid dysfunction induced by nivolumab
 # Association of checkpoint inhibitor-induced toxic effects with shared cancer and tissue antigens in non-small cell lung cancer
  - irAEs more common in patients with complete/partial remission than in those with progressive/stable disease, **autoimmune adverse effects are associated with response to therapy**
  - **identify 9 T cell antigens shared between tumor and skin (including desmocollin 3, keratin 6, mapsin, LL37, keratin 14), different from crossreactivity hypothesis seems to just be exact same antigen shared between tumor and self**, these antigens stimulate T cells *in vitro* (significant for CD8<sup>+</sup> IFN-γ<sup>+</sup> but not CD4<sup>+</sup> IFN-γ<sup>+</sup> T cells)